Draggie306/EditingCheatSheets/A Level/Geography - Disease Dilemmas.md

 ## Case study: Cancer in the UK

 Cancers are non-communicable, non-infectious and non-contagious diseases.
 One in two people in the UK are expected to suffer from cancer in their lifetimes.
-One in four people to die in England in 2021 were due to cancer.
+One in four people to die in England in 2021 was due to cancer.

 > Carcinogen: something likely to cause changes to a cell's DNA.
 Too many DNA alterations may cause